FutureSharks/rpi-security/README.md

 ### Python

-I wrote the whole application in python.
+The application is written in python 3.
 Large parts of the functionality are provided by the following pip modules:
   - [picamera](https://github.com/waveform80/picamera)
   - [Scapy](http://www.secdev.org/projects/scapy/)
   - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)

 The application uses multithreading in order to process events asynchronously.
 There are 4 threads:
   - telegram_bot: Responds to commands.
-  - monitor_alarm_state: Arms and disarms the service when packets are detected.
+  - monitor_alarm_state: Arms and disarms the system.
   - capture_packets: Captures packets from the mobile devices.
   - process_photos: Sends captured images via Telegram messages.